Guyanese Americans: Demographics

-The Guyanese have formed their own businesses in the United States, including many businesses along Little Guyana's Liberty Avenue that sell traditional Guyanese cuisine, jewelry, Bollywood videos and Sari clothing.

 Politics

 Guyanese have organized many of the U.S. Caribbean organizations.
 There are many associations of nurses and police from Guyana.
 Although the group has not made a collective impact on U.S. national policy, they have organized, through their churches, with other ethnic groups to promote knowledge about and find solutions for the problems in their neighborhoods and have entered local politics.
 Despite being the 5th largest immigrant group in NYC, there are no council members of Guyanese descent.

 Shirley Chisholm was the only Congresswoman of Guyanese descent in American history, as well as the first Black woman elected to the United States Congress.

+Helen M. Marshall, who for three terms served as Borough President of Queens from 2002 to 2014, was born to Afro-Guyanese parents from British Guiana.

 Associations

 Some of the associations are the Guyana Cultural Association of New York, Indo-Caribbean Alliance, The Indo-Caribbean Federation of North America, and the Association of Guyanese-Americans.
-Around springtime, the Indo-Guyanese population in Richmond Hill, Queens traditionally hold a Phagwah Holi Festival & Celebration.
+Around springtime, the Hindu Indo-Guyanese population in Richmond Hill, Queens traditionally hold a Phagwah Holi Festival and Celebration and during the time of Diwali they have a motorcade on Liberty Avenue with a show.